Antiquities Law of the State of Israel of 1978: The Antiquities Law of the State of Israel of 1978

 According to Israeli law, all the artifacts in a licensed shop must have been unearthed before 1978, and have been resold or bequeathed since then.
 In reality, many of the objects were found recently, turned over to dealers, and registered under false numbers.
 Archaeologists and dealers agree that Israel's antiquities laws are avoided easily, so vessels and coins in stores likely came from a tomb plundered by antiquities thieves.

-Amir Drori, a former general and now head of the Antiquities Authority, wants to ban antiquities trade, which he says creates demand that feeds theft.
+Amir Drori, a former general and later head of the Israel Antiquities Authority (IAA), wanted to ban antiquities trade, which he said creates demand that feeds theft.
 The authority oversees antiquities, supervises digs, issues permits to excavators and is responsible for restoring historic sites.
 The IAA also has the authority to decide who is allowed to be licensed to trade in antiquities, which is required in the 1978 Antiquities Law.

 The Israel Antiquities Authority is aware that the registration number scam is taking place but lacks the resources to clamp down on it.
 There are 65 registered dealers in Israel and only 2.5 officers dedicated to enforcing Israel’s antiquity laws.
 There simply are not enough people to go around.

 The Antiquities Law of the State of Israel of 1978 is the law put in place by Israel to eliminate the problem of illegal activities with artifacts.
 It serves the purpose of describing the rights and obligations regarding the discovery and ownership of ancient coins or other antiquities in Israel, and the possibility of export of these antiquities.
 The punishment for breaking this law includes imprisonment for a term of two years or a fine of IL100,000.
 It nationalized antiquities as an attempt to protect them.
 Article 2(c) states “Where an antiquity is discovered or found in Israel after the coming into force of this law, it shall within borders fixed by the Director of Antiquities become the property of the State.”
 Any antiquity exported from Israel requires the written approval of the Director of Antiquities.
 The 1978 Law includes the following: